mpc-qt/mpc-qt/README.md

 your architechture from mpv-dev.7z (e.g. `mpv-dev.7z/64`) into `mpv-dev/lib`.
 Then place the include files from mpv-dev.7z (usually at `mpv-dev.zip/include`) into `mpv-dev/include/mpv`.
 Compile with the 64bit Qt framework as usual.

+Bleeding-edge git master builds that use new features not yet in a release can usually be made with [shinchiro builds] of libmpv.
+Unpack in the same manner as above.

 [screenshot]:https://gist.githubusercontent.com/cmdrkotori/c26e75fa01341ec54b648f1ff082a71a/raw/885f4af0df7342ec2adc1353749ad3522fab196c/screenshot%252020180427.png
 [mpc-hc]:https://mpc-hc.org/